-Benefits and problems of registering a company in Benin
+Benefits and problems of registering a company in Benin in 2021

 Press the link headings below to read detailed, relevant, up to date information.

 - Our Clients can register a company in Benin with only i) US$1 (FCFA1) of share capital and ii) one shareholder and one director, who can be of any nationality and are not required to be residing in Benin to complete the procedures.
 Our Clients do not need to travel to complete the engagement;

 - Benin is a good location for Clients willing to start business in Sub-Saharan Africa because:

 - The local authorities have simplified the Benin company incorporation process by reducing the procedures and costs of setting up business.
 The government fees for company registration has significantly reduced from US$750 in 2012 to about US$100 in 2016;

 - Our Client’s investments will be safe in Benin.
 Contrary to most other countries of this region, Benin is politically stable and is described as one of Africa’s most stable democracies by the BBC;